Azure/AKS-Landing-Zone-Accelerator/Scenarios/High-Availability-Baseline/README.md

 Any component on this path that is not managed according to the four principles (three if it is a stateless component without checkpointing) is considered a single point of failure.

-To eliminate single points of failures, we transforme our application by replicating our critical path components, employ load balancers, monitoring and recovery mechanisms.
+To eliminate single points of failures, we shoudl deploy our application in such a way to replicate our critical path components, and employ load balancers, monitoring and recovery mechanisms.
 Luckily, Kubernetes can handle all the those aspects for us.

 ![checklist](./media/replicated.png)